Kyleg142/localsage/README.md

 - Lightweight, below 2000 lines of **Python** 🐍.

 ### Plus everything you'd expect from a solid chat frontend.
-- **Session management:** load, save, delete, reset, and summarize sessions.
+- **Session management**: load, save, delete, reset, and summarize sessions.
-- **Profile management:** save, delete, and switch between models and endpoints.
+- **Profile management**: save, delete, and switch between models and endpoints.
 - File attachments for any text-based files.
 - Reasoning/Chain-of-thought support with a dedicated Reasoning panel.
 - Context length monitoring via **tiktoken**, shown through a subtle status panel (with a bonus turn counter).